Summer movie sequels equal profits for Hollywood studios

-LOS ANGELES (Reuters) - Captain America, Spider-Man, the X-Men and Transformers are storming back into movie theaters, returning in sequels to save the world from mass destruction, while at the same time churning out profits for movie studios.
+LOS ANGELES, April 2 (Reuters) - Captain America, Spider-Man, the X-Men and Transformers are storming back into movie theaters, returning in sequels to save the world from mass destruction, while at the same time churning out profits for movie studios.

 Hollywood will pack 13 sequels into theaters over the next 20 weeks.
 The parade begins on Friday, when Captain America dons his red-white-and-blue superhero suit for the U.S. debut of Marvel’s “Captain America: The Winter Soldier,” and continues through summer, Hollywood’s most lucrative season.